Wynyard Hall

-Wynyard Park, sometimes known as Wynyard Hall, is a large English country house near Stockton-on-Tees in County Durham.
+Wynyard Hall is a large English country house near Stockton-on-Tees in County Durham.
 The house was the English family seat of the Vane-Tempest-Stewart family, Marquesses of Londonderry, an Anglo-Irish aristocratic dynasty, until it was sold to Sir John Hall in 1987.
+It is currently used as an events venue.

+The garden village of Wynyard was constructed on the grounds of the hall.

 The house

 The building was originally designed by Benjamin Dean Wyatt and completed by Philip Wyatt between 1822 and 1830.
 The entrance front has 13 bays and a 6-column Corinthian portico.

 The entrance hall resembles that of Mount Stewart, the family's estate in Northern Ireland.
 It has a coffered segmental tunnel vault with apses at both ends and in the middle.
 There was a large crystal chandelier suspended from the ceiling.
 The main octagonal centre hall extends the full height of the house and has a dome with caryatids around it and a skylight.
 There is also a mirrored drawing room with a gilded and painted ceiling, and a vast ballroom similar to that of the family's London residence, Londonderry House.

 The family wing of the mansion was nicknamed the Duke's Wing, as it was named after the Duke of Wellington and his visit in 1827.
 This side of the house also held the Duke's Gallery, where the family housed their famed art collection when not in London.